WasiqB/wasiqb.github.io/_appium/13-error-handling.md

 `DeviceElementNotDisplayedError` | When you are trying to interact with element which is not yet displayed.
 `DeviceElementNotFoundError` | When device element cannot be found.
 `DeviceTypeNotSupportedError` | When the mentioned device type is not supported by the framework.
+`NotEnoughBatteryChargeError` | When Battery charge is less than 20%.